kyma-project/cli/docs/gen-docs/kyma_provision.md

 ### Options

 ```
-  -h  --help   Displays help for the command.
+  -h, --help   Displays help for the command.
 ```

 ### Options inherited from parent commands